Health & Safety

 - Accessibility services are still available, but we emphasize that your companion is always the preferred assistant.
 More information can be found on our Accessibility page.

-- We will open our lobby doors 60 minutes prior to showtime to allow for less crowding and queueing.
+- We will open our lobby doors approximately 60 minutes prior to showtime to allow for less crowding and queuing.
 We encourage you to arrive early!

-- Pre-security queueing will happen outside, in open air.
+- Pre-security queuing will happen outside, in open air.

 - We utilize cutting-edge security screening equipment, Evolv, which allows you to pass quickly and touch-free through the process.
 Please remember that, with certain exceptions, bags larger than 12”x12”x6” are not permitted.
 For those who need to bring a bag, a small, clutch-size bag is preferred.